lkiesow/leihs-wiki/leihs-Developer-Guide.md

     $ RAILS_ENV=test bundle exec cucumber

-This will first run the Rspec tests (they are more low-level), and if those are successful, you should run the Cucumber tests, examples and scenarios (those are higher-level).

 You can also run a single Cucumber scenario or feature file:

     $ RAILS_ENV=test bundle exec cucumber features/examples/something.feature